FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation: Experiments

+To ensure fairness, all results are reported under approximately matched computational costs (\textit{e.g.,} GFLOPs).
+In the main text, we evaluate three representative $128 \times 128$ two-dimensional flow scenarios.
+Beyond these, we also consider more complex settings, including 3D flows, multi-physics problems, mixed boundary conditions, and complex geometries.

-To investigate the effect of spatial representations, we fix the prediction modes to \texttt{y=next-step}, and compare the performance of different methods.
+To investigate the effect of spatial representations, we fix the prediction modes to \texttt{$\mathcal{Y}$=next-step}, and compare the performance of different methods.
 As shown in Table~\ref{tab:main}, the self-attention-based representation consistently achieves the best results across multiple tasks, followed by the Fourier-based representation.
-It is worth noting that due to the high computational cost of training convolutional models, we were unable to evaluate their performance under larger parameter budgets.
+It is worth noting that, due to the high computational cost of training convolutional models, we were unable to evaluate their performance under larger parameter budgets.
 Additionally, for the graph-based model, we apply sampling strategies to accommodate the specific data topology before training.
 More analysis details (\textit{e.g.,} results on Stochastic N-S) are in Appendix \ref{sec:module_more}.

-To investigate temporal evolution, we fix the spatial encoder to either \texttt{x=Self-attention} or \texttt{Fourier}.
-As shown in Table~\ref{tab:main}, temporal bundling consistently achieves the best performance across tasks, while maintaining relatively low computational overhead.
+To investigate temporal evolution, we fix the spatial encoder to either \texttt{$\mathcal{X}$=Self-attention} or \texttt{Fourier}.
+As shown in Table~\ref{tab:main}, temporal bundling consistently achieves the best performance across tasks while maintaining relatively low computational overhead.
 This highlights the importance of developing modules that explicitly capture the temporal dynamics of fluid evolution.
 Notably, neural ODEs approach the performance of temporal bundling on several tasks, suggesting a promising direction for future research.
-More generation analysis is in Section \ref{sec:generalization}

-Lastly, with respect to the loss function, physical variable prediction remains the mainstream approach.
-However, generative models such as diffusion-based and flow-based methods also demonstrate competitive performance, indicating promising directions for future investigation.
+Lastly, with respect to the loss, physical variable prediction remains the mainstream approach.
+However, generative models such as diffusion-based and flow-based methods also demonstrate competitive performance, indicating promising directions for the future.

+In conclusion, our results show that \textbf{(1)} self-attention is particularly effective for spatial encoding, and its performance can likely be further improved via techniques such as sparse attention, receptive field modulation, or transformer regularization.
+Meanwhile, frequency-based methods offer strong performance at minimal cost, highlighting the promise of embedding mathematical priors into neural solvers. \textbf{(2)} Simple yet effective temporal bundling strategies achieve strong performance under constrained compute budgets.
+This suggests a valuable research direction: accelerating temporal evolution modules like neural ODE through lightweight designs, potentially yielding a more favorable trade-off between predictive fidelity and efficiency in real-world applications.